-Research and Development Commitments - During March 2005, the Company entered into contracts with PRA International, Inc. ("PRA"), a clinical research organization, and Medidata Solutions, Inc. ("Medidata"), a data management company, to assist with the Phase II clinical trials of the Company's DAVANAT® product in combination with 5-Fluorouracil.
-PRA will serve as the manager of the clinical trial including in design, management and implementation.
-The Company's expenditure commitments under its PRA contract, terminable at any time upon 30 days' notice, represent 5% of the contracted budgetary amounts, or approximately \$47.
-Medidata was engaged for purposes of electronic collection, analysis and management of the data generated by the Company's Phase I clinical trial.
-The Company's expenditure commitment under its Medidata contract, terminable at any time upon 30 days' notice, represents 8% of the contracted budgetary amounts, less fees previously paid or payable.
-The projected target date of completion of the engagements with PRA and Medidata is June 2006.
+Research and Development Commitments - During March 2005, the Company entered into contracts with PRA International, Inc. ("PRA"), a clinical research organization, to assist with the Phase II clinical trials of the Company's DAVANAT® product in combination with 5-Fluorouracil.
+PRA will serve as the manager of the clinical trial including design, management and implementation.
+The Company's expenditure commitments under its PRA contract, terminable at any time upon 30 days' notice, represent approximately \$40.
+On February 1, 2006 the Company terminated its agreement with PRA.
+The Company does not expect this termination to affect the clinical trial.